Myrtle Beach DUI Attorney

 These penalties are instituted at the time of the refusal or registration of a breath sample of .15 or higher; however, an individual has the right to request a hearing to rectify this situation.
 Additionally, upon requesting the hearing, the individual’s driving privileges can be restored until the time of the hearing.
 The administrative hearing must be requested within 30 days.

-To best avoid the harsh penalties of a first-time or subsequent DUI, put the winning Myrtle Beach DUI defense lawyer at T. Kirk Truslow, P.A. on your side.
+To best avoid the harsh penalties of a first-time or subsequent DUI, put the winning Myrtle Beach DUI lawyer at T. Kirk Truslow, P.A. on your side.
 Schedule a free consultation by dialing (843) 212-1116 or submitting an online contact form.

 Decades of Experience